bugs181/bullet/README.md

       }
     }

-To include your adapter into Bullet, include it in your project then:<br>
+To use your adapter, include it in your project then:<br>
 `bullet.extend(gunAdapter)`

 # More coming soon! #